Standards: Containers - AIFF Audio Containers

 This chunk defines the file type more reliably than the file extension.
 The length value in the header defines the data length minus the 8-byte header for this containing chunk.

-FORM Form chunks describe the file format and act as a container for the rest of the chunks.
+| FORM | Form chunks describe the file format & act as a container for the rest of the chunks.
+They must always be present as they are the root chunk at the head of the hierarchical tree structure. |

-FVER Format Version descriptor describing the AIFF-C revision date.
-Only present in AIFF-C files and not present in older AIFF files.
+| FVER | Format Version descriptor describing the AIFF-C revision date.
+Only present (& mandatory) in AIFF-C files but not present in older AIFF files. |

-COMM Common data describing the fundamental attributes of the sampled sound.
+| COMM | Common data describing the fundamental attributes of the sampled sound.
+This must always be present & describes the format of the samples contained in the SSND chunks. |

 Here is an illustration showing a simple AIFF-C file with four chunks.
 The brackets indicate the example value stored in each property.
-The shaded boxes represent the individual bytes.
+The shaded boxes represent the individual bytes:

-• 1 box = 8-bit byte.
+- 1 box = 8-bit byte.

-• 2 boxes = 16-bit word.
+- 2 boxes = 16-bit word.

-• 4 boxes = 32-bit long-word.
+- 4 boxes = 32-bit long-word.

-• 8 boxes = 64 bit double-precision value.
+- 8 boxes = 64 bit double-precision value.

 FORM – File Format Descriptor Chunk

 The FORM chunks describe the file format as AIFF or AIFF-C. This is the outermost container and must always be present.
 It will always be the first chunk in the AIFF file.
 The foundational IFF specification allows for a range of nested containers similar to the ISOBMFF file structure.
-The AIFF specification profiles this behaviour to constrain it to one single top-level FORM container.
+The AIFF specification profiles this behavior to constrain it to one single top-level FORM container.

 The payload of the FORM chunk is a single FourCC code that identifies the file type as one of these values:

-AIFF Generic Big-Endian classic AIFF file.
+| AIFF | Generic Big-Endian classic AIFF file. |

-AIFC AIFF-C files containing compressed or Little-Endian uncompressed data.
+| AIFC | AIFF-C files containing compressed or Little-Endian uncompressed data. |

-AIFS A deprecated file type used during initial development of the format.
+| AIFS | Not canonical.
+A deprecated file type used during initial development of the format.
 A few files of this type have escaped into the wild.
-File readers should reject these files as not being compatible with the AIFF specification.
+File readers should reject these files as not being compatible with the AIFF specification. |

 This chunk accurately describes the overall length of the data in the file.
 This is more reliable than deriving it from the value provided by the OS file system manager.